-Milleens Cheese is a flat, round, Muenster-style, washed-rind cheese.
+Milleens Cheese is a flat, round, Muenster-style, smear-ripened cheese.

-It is made from the unpasteurized milk of Friesian cows curdled with calves rennet.
+It is made from the raw milk of Friesian cows curdled with calves rennet.

-The cheese is allowed to ripen for 4 to 10 weeks after it is made at 55 to 60 F (13 to 15 C.) During this time, the rind is washed about three times, using water from a spring on a nearby mountain.
+The cheese is allowed to ripen for 4 to 10 weeks after it is made at 13 to 15 C (55 to 60 F).
+During this time, the rind is washed about three times, using water from a spring on a nearby mountain.

 The cheese ends up with a semi-firm to soft, pale-yellow interior with tiny holes in it, with a spicy, unique aftertaste that is more defined than similar cheeses such as Reblochon.
 The more the cheese ripens, the more liquidy it gets in the centre, and the more it develops a very smelly, barnyard aroma.

 - 1.5 kg (three pound) rounds, 22 cm (9 inches) wide

 - 200 g (7 oz.) rounds, 10 cm (4 inches) wide, which Milleens calls “dotes”